 + Visiting between myth and authenticity: old district of Dong Van and residence of the king of the Hmong,

 + Immersing in the varied ethnic colours and flavours of the Hmong, Dao, Giay, Lolo…

-Arriving at Ha Giang city after 6 hours by car, you will continue to the Quan Ba mountainous district about 50 km from the city to start the adventure.
+Arriving at Ha Giang city after 6 hours by car, you will continue to the Quan Ba mountainous district which is about 50 km from the city, to start the adventure.
 You can go through the winding loops to access the gate to the sky of Quan Ba at 1500m above sea level which offers breathtaking views of the majestic landscapes and from afar, the famous twin mountains.
-Going back down, the stop at the Kho My cave which means in tge local language, a beautiful girl, is worth to discover its many hidden stalactites and mystical figures.
+Going back down, the stop at the Kho My cave which means in the local language, a beautiful girl, is worth a visit to discover its many hidden stalactites and mystical figures.